-To the Board of Directors: Georgia Wildlife Federation, Inc. Covington, Georgia 30014
+To The Board of Directors Georgia Wildlife Federation, Inc. Covington, Georgia 30014

-We have audited the accompanying statements of financial position of Georgia Wildlife Federation, Inc. (a nonprofit organization) as of September 30, 2014, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying statement of financial position of Georgia Wildlife Federation, Inc. (a nonprofit organization), as of September 30, 2015, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.